marinct/ng-lightning/src/app/components/datatables/docs/README.md

 You can easily support sorting by adding the `sortable` on each column that you want to be sortable, and listen to `sortChange` events that produce event objects like `<INglDatatableSort>{ key: 'key of sorted column', order: 'asc or desc'}`.

-You can optionally specify a `template[nglLoadingOverlay]` thats gets displayed when it is `loading` data, and a `template[nglNoRowsOverlay]` to be displayed when there are no rows to show.
+You can optionally specify a `ng-template[nglLoadingOverlay]` thats gets displayed when it is `loading` data, and a `ng-template[nglNoRowsOverlay]` to be displayed when there are no rows to show.